 Here is a list of some of these benefits in more detail.

 Weight training has long been considered one of the best ways to build muscle.
 When performed correctly, weight training can help you achieve a six-pack, increase your strength and endurance, and tone your body.

 Weight training has been shown to be the best way to build muscle.
 This is because it involves using heavy weights and using them consistently.
 This will help you to increase your muscle size and strength.
 Additionally, weight training also helps to improve your joint health because it can help to strengthen your bones and joints.

-During weightlifting your body releases testosterone and growth hormone, which promotes tissue growth and allows you and your muscles to get bigger and stronger.
+During weight training your body releases testosterone and growth hormone, which promotes tissue growth and allows you and your muscles to get bigger and stronger.
 This muscle growth process is known as hypertrophy.
 You need muscle strength for general everyday activities like carrying groceries up some stairs.
-You can measures muscle strength in two ways:
+You can measure muscle strength in two ways:

 As you get stronger you will notice that not only can you lift heavier weights more easily but you can also lift them for longer.
 You should increase the amount lifting gradually to gain more strength.

 Lifting weights has many benefits for both your physical and mental well-being.
 Lifting weights can help improve strength and flexibility, while also reducing feelings of stress.
 In addition, weight training has been shown to improve moods, helping people de-stress after a long day.
 Weight training is a great way to start your day if you want to feel happy and energetic all morning!

 Building stronger muscles by weight training means that you are making your body more effective at burning fat, especially considering that muscle tissue burns more calories than fat tissue does.
 In fact, a study from 2017 of older people found that a low-calorie diet combined with weight training resulted in greater fat loss than a low-calorie diet paired with walking.
 Importantly for people interested in benefits of lifting weights, those that did strength training maintained muscle mass while losing fat, source.